-Most people who don’t deal with the media on a daily basis don’t realize that it’s actually not that hard to be on television.
+Most people who don’t deal with the media on a daily basis don’t realize that it’s actually not that hard if you want to be on TV to land an interview on television.
 Like newspapers and magazine editors, television producers are always looking for content.

-I’ve appeared live on prime-time TV in Paris, France (France 3), hosted a local round-table discussion on TV in Greenfield, Massachusetts, produced my own television show for local TV (also in Greenfield, Massachusetts) when my book, Toddler: Real-Life Stories of Those Fickle, Irrational, Urgent, Tiny People We Love, came out; and most recently been front and center on a PBS FRONTLINE documentary, “The Vaccine War.”
+I’ve appeared on TV dozens of times.
+I’ve been live on prime-time TV in Paris, France (France 3), hosted a local round-table discussion on local TV in Greenfield, Massachusetts, produced my own television show for local TV (also in Greenfield, Massachusetts) when my book, Toddler, came out; and been front and center on a PBS FRONTLINE documentary, “The Vaccine War.”
+(Read my response to the documentary here.)

 Sometimes it takes a bit of luck.
 You need to be in the right place at the right time.
-And it always takes a bit of work: you need to send out press releases, contact local networks, keep abreast of the news, network, and respond to requests from Help a Reporter Out and other similar outlets.
+And it always takes a bit of work: you need to send out press releases, contact local networks, keep abreast of the news, network, respond to requests from Help a Reporter Out and other similar outlets, practice your elevator speech, and be available the moment a television producer calls.

-The not-as-good news is that most people who do land a spot on television often feel duped or disappointed by how they are portrayed, how the footage is edited, or how they come across.
+The not-as-good news is that most people who do land a spot on television often feel duped or disappointed by how they are portrayed, how the footage is edited, or how they come across on TV.

-That’s the thing about television–unless the show is LIVE (and even if it is), you really have no control over the final product.
+That’s the thing about television, whether the show is live or taped in advance, you really have no control over the final product.

-Tips that a media professional will teach you about being on TV:
+7 Tips that media professional will teach you if you want to be on TV:

 1) WEAR MAKE-UP: You need make-up on TV whether you are male or female.
 If you’re female and you wear make-up anyway, wear a lot more than you normally would.
 Consider having someone do it for you if you are completely make-up incompetent like me.
 While the national networks will have someone make you up, you do it yourself for local television.
 You especially need FOUNDATION on TV because the camera will really wash you out otherwise.